xanderificnl/awesome-stars/README.md

 ## HTML

+- [haukex/webperl](https://github.com/haukex/webperl) - Run Perl in the browser with WebPerl!
 - [rust-lang/rustc-dev-guide](https://github.com/rust-lang/rustc-dev-guide) - A guide to how rustc works and how to contribute to it.
 - [vmware-tanzu/carvel](https://github.com/vmware-tanzu/carvel) - Carvel provides a set of reliable, single-purpose, composable tools that aid in your application building, configuration, and deployment to Kubernetes.
 This repo contains information regarding the Carvel open-source community.
 - [estevanmaito/windmill-dashboard](https://github.com/estevanmaito/windmill-dashboard) - 📊 A multi theme, completely accessible, ready for production dashboard.